Welcome to the Birnbeck Regeneration Trust's website !

 Birnbeck Pier, known locally as the Old Pier, stands on the North Somerset coastline at Weston-super-Mare.
-Built between 1864 and 1867, it is a unique structure, being the only British pier that links the mainland to an island.
+Built between 1864 and 1867, it is a unique structure, being the only British seaside pier that links the mainland to an island.
 Over its lifetime it has enjoyed mixed fortunes.
-In its heyday, it was the Victorian equivilant of a modern theme-park, with tourist attractions such as a water slide and fairground rides.
+In its heyday, it was the Victorian and then Edwardian equivalent of a modern theme-park, with tourist attractions such as a water slide and fairground rides.
 It was a major transportation link, with scheduled steam ship services arriving from and departing to destinations including Cardiff, Minehead, Ilfracombe and Lundy Island.

 Preserving for the benefit of the people of Weston-super-Mare, and the Nation, the natural, historical, architectural and constructional heritage of Birnbeck Pier and Island, together with associated buildings and structures, and the land and buildings adjacent and above the shoreline.

 At present the Trust is still working hard with key stakeholders to help form new partnerships aimed specifically at bringing the urgently necessary conservation-based restoration and regeneration of Birnbeck Pier, the whole island including its saveable structures and the mainland buildings to a long-overdue and successful conclusion.